Cody-N-Johnston/php7_vagrant_ansible/provisioning/roles/nginx/README.md

 Requirements
 ------------

-This role has currently only been tested on Ubuntu 18.04, however it attempts to pull your distribution version specific packages from the default PPA repositories.
+This role has currently only been tested on Ubuntu 18.04, however it attempts to pull your distribution version specific packages from the default repositories.

 Role Variables
 --------------